Social media's 70-up 'grandfluencers' debunking aging myths

 Sandra Sallin, a blogger and artist, has slowly built her following to 25,300 on Instagram.
 Her reach recently extended to the British Olympic gold-medal diver Tom Daley, who raved about her mother’s cheesecake recipe after his coach spotted it online and made it for her athletes and staff.
 Sallin, a lover of lipstick who focuses on cooking and beauty, also shares photos from her past and other adventures, like her turn last year in a vintage Spitfire high above the Cliffs of Dover.

-“I wanted to expand my world.
-I felt that I was older, that my world was shrinking.
-People were moving, people were ill,” Sallin said.
-“So I started my blog because I wanted to reach out.
-After that, I heard about this thing called Instagram.
-It was really hard learning it.
-I really stumbled my way in.
-I'm shocked because most people who follow me are 30 and 40 years younger.
-But there are people who are older, who have kind of given up and say, ‘You know, I'm going to start wearing lipstick.'”

-Toby Bloomberg, 69, in Atlanta is a Sallin supporter.
-She discovered Sallin after Sallin competed on the short-lived Food Network show “Clash of the Grandmas.”
+At 69, Toby Bloomberg in Atlanta is a Sallin supporter.
+She discovered Sallin after watching her compete on the short-lived Food Network show “Clash of the Grandmas.”

 “She talks a lot about aging.
 That’s quite an unusual phenomenon on social media, which is obviously dominated by people far younger than we are,” Bloomberg said.